 She felt the metal being taken from her fingers but remained kneeling with her eyes locked onto the ground.
 She dared not raise her head and she remained perfectly still.
 However, she felt a hand come to rest on her head.
 Glancing up, her father reached for her hand and pulled her from the ground.

 He weakly smiled at her, showing his support.
 Placing the helmet back onto her head, she watched as he got down on his knees and bowed down to her.
 She noticed that the battle behind her grew silent.
-Turning slowly, she saw that most of the Persians were dead and the rest of the Spartan army was bowing as well.
+Turning slowly, she saw that most of the Persians were dead but some still remained.
+If the need called for it, they could be slaves.
+The rest of the Spartan army was bowing as well.

 After a moment, her father rose once more with her assistance.
 Tears welled in her eyes as she gazed at him.
 Her father was actually alive.

 "Father..."
 She rushed to him, sounding like she was so young once more.
 It had been like this only a few years ago when her biggest worry was when the other girls teased her about her golden hair.
 He embraced his daughter tightly, savoring this moment.
 He had his little girl back.
 His gift from the Gods.

 "My daughter...
 My Alexandria..."
 He whispered into her ear, tears steaming down his weathered and dirtied face.
 He had part of his family back.
 He had his happy ending and so did she.

 To Puffgirl1952: Happy Birthday and Merry Christmas.
 I hope you get all that you wished for.